Whitley County Historical Museum

 FASHION FRIDAY At the Museum

-The Museum recently with the help of Randy Elliott, volunteer Karen Cheng, and Anchor Films of Fort Wayne, filmed two exciting old time fashion videos.
-Here is the first of two:
+The Museum recently with the help of Randy Elliott, volunteer Karen Cheng, and Anchor Films of Fort Wayne, filmed exciting old time fashion videos.
+Here are the episodes!

 Time Travelers allows members of The History Center access to over 178 reciprocal institutions with over 250 individual museums and historical societies in 43 states.
 Members of Time Travelers organizations receive a variety of special benefits, such as free admission or gift shop discounts when they visit Time Travelers affiliates.
 For a listing of member institutions click here.